sidkiamri/InfiniteMobilityApp-flutter/README.md

 Submit a pull request, explaining the changes you have made and their purpose.

-Support
+## Support
-If you encounter any issues while using TrashReduce or have any questions, please open an issue on the GitHub repository.
+If you encounter any issues while using InifiteMobilty or have any questions, please open an issue on the GitHub repository.
 We will be happy to assist you.

-License
+## License
 This project is licensed under the MIT License.
 See the LICENSE file for more details.

-Acknowledgements
-We would like to thank the following resources for their valuable contributions to the development of TrashReduce:

-Resource 1
-Resource 2
-Resource 3
-Special thanks to our beta testers for their valuable feedback and suggestions.

-Contact
+## Contact
 For any inquiries or further information, please contact us:

 Sidki Amri: sidki.amri@esprit.tn